linroger/FinanceCompendium/styleguide/subagent-formatting-instructions.md

 **Version:** 1.0
-**Scope:** Manual formatting remediation for FinanceCompendium vault documents **Mandatory:** This is a HIGH-TOUCH, FULLY MANUAL task.
+**Scope:** Manual formatting remediation for FinanceCompendium vault documents **Mandatory:** This is a HIGH-TOUCH, FULLY MANUAL task to read through and fix formatting issues in the markdown notes with targeted edits to the documents, not blanket scripts that make edits across documents without even viewing them first. .
 NO SCRIPTS OR AUTOMATION PERMITTED.

 ---